stanwood/handbook/slack.md

 Jira, Zeplin, Github, Bitrise post to the channel project channel.

-No project talk in direct messages, as this is lost to the company.
+Please do not hold project talk in direct messages, as this is lost to the company.
+Use a public channel instead.

 When asking someone something, always use @username.
 Some developers are a member of dozens of channels and might miss your question.